Penobscot Bay Video

 You do not have to own a boat to enjoy cruising Maine’s Penobscot Bay.
 Camden and Rockland offer a number of cruises both power boat day trips and sailing day trips that allow visitors to get out on the bay and experience the beauty of this part of the Maine coast.
 On any given day on the bay, one is likely to meet a fascinating variety of vessels, from private pleasure craft and sleek schooners to diligently maintained windjammers and working island ferries as well as lobster fishermen and power mega yachts of the rich and famous, all cruising the waters of Penobscot Bay.

 Cruising along the shore between Camden, Rockport and Rockland will also give you a close-up view of how new and old money is spent in America.
 There are stunning estates of weathered clapboard and wooded enclaves, as well as newer retreats with freshly planted landscaping.
 During the summer, the sun rises nearly every morning to find the bay "flat as a mirror".
 You can hear every bird, every seal, every fish jump for miles.
 Ducks and gulls float effortlessly by heading up the bay.
 The sounds of life on land are hauntingly absent.
-Suffice it to say that taking a cruise on Penobscot Bay is easily the most pleasant and memorable experience for many people during their vacation stay in the Midcoast Maine area.
+Suffice it to say that taking a cruise on Penobscot Bay is one of the the top activities in terms of local area attractions.
+It is easily the most pleasant and memorable experience for many people during their vacation stay in the Midcoast Maine area.